Umar-1301/SecurityPlus-Study-Notes/Control-Types.md

 ABAC ( attribute based access control ) - Based on attributes rather than just role, for example department and location, you cannot access example.file if you are out of site, time of day, data sensitivity
 GBAC ( group based access control ) - Granting or denying access to groups, departments, job function, project team

-# Identification
-ID comes in many shapes, but the purpose is for secure access management, accounting for the user and esuring they have the correct authorisation
-ID types:

-* Name
-* Card
-* Certificate
-* Digital Signature
-* Keys
-* Tokens

-Lets talk about certificates and keys.
-Keys are generate for a new user.
-These are created in pairs for what is called asymetric enryption.
-It is composed of a public key and a private key.
-The keys are like a block of text.
-Within Microsoft Azure, they offer symetric key generation as a service.
-These are encrypted with AES.
-Else, this can also be done through OpenSSL, PowerShell etc